Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Encounter Bay is lower than average on a national basis.
-The median income is $36,966 while the average income stands at $47,228.
-This contrasts with Rest of SA's figures where the median income is $48,920 and the average income is $58,933.
-Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates would be approximately $40,219 (median) and $51,384 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Encounter Bay all fall between the 1st and 4th percentiles nationally.
-Income analysis reveals that the predominant cohort spans 35.1% of locals (2,194 people) with incomes in the $400 - $799 category, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 27.5%.
-The prevalence of lower-income residents (42.2% under $800/week) indicates constrained household budgets across much of the locality.
-While housing costs are modest with 88.6% of income retained, the total disposable income ranks at just the 4th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Encounter Bay is lower than average nationally.
+The median income is $36,966 and the average income stands at $47,228.
+This contrasts with Regional SA's figures of a median income of $48,920 and an average income of $58,933.
+Based on Wage Price Index growth of 10.17% since financial year 2023, estimates as of March 2026 would be approximately $40,725 (median) and $52,031 (average).
+From the 2021 Census, incomes in Encounter Bay fall between the 1st and 4th percentiles nationally for households, families, and individuals.
+Income analysis reveals that 35.1% of locals (1,923 people) have incomes in the $400 - $799 category, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 27.5%.
+The prevalence of lower-income residents indicates constrained household budgets across much of the locality.
+While housing costs are modest with 88.6% of income retained, total disposable income ranks at just the 4th percentile nationally.

 Frequently Asked Questions - Income